henry2004y/minimal_test/_posts/2021-11-18-fourier-analysis.md

 We also call this the coherence in the frequency domain.
 One step further, we shall consider the coherence in the *time-frequency domain*, as mentioned below.

-### Extension to non-stationary signals
+## Time-Frequency Coherence

+When calculating coherence we assume stationary signals.
 If the signals are non-stationary, (and therefore not ergodic), the above formulations may not be appropriate.
 For such signals, the concept of coherence has been extended by using the concept of time-frequency distributions to represent the time-varying spectral variations of non-stationary signals in lieu of traditional spectra.

 The **time-frequency coherence (TFC)** is defined to dealing with measuring the properties of nonstationary processes.